History of Money

 The Gold standard was a period where the world used the amount of gold stored in your reserves to determine the value of currencies.

-The Gold standard was established in the 1800s.
+The Gold standard was established in the late 1800s, from 1870s to the early 1920s, was paused and from the late 1920s to 1932, as well as from 1944 until 1971.
 Under this rule, currency printing was permitted based on the amount of gold a country had in its reserves.
 The gold standard is a monetary system in which the value of a country's currency is directly linked to its gold reserves.
-This monetary system lasted until it was modified after World War II in 1944.
-The Bretton Woods Agreement established a system under which gold was the basis for the US Dollar and other currencies were pegged to the US Dollar value.
-The agreement involved representatives from 44 nations and brought about the creation of the International Monetary Fund (IMF) and the World Bank.
+This monetary system lasted until it was modified after World War II in 1944 in favour of the US Dollar.

 Fiat money (or fiat currency) is government-issued currency which is not backed by traditional forms of value or commodities like gold or silver.
 It is backed by the strength of the economy of the issuing Government.
 This makes fiat money inflationary by design since it is not backed by any commodity and created at will.